Club Money Loans

 - Loan establishment fee.
 This is 20% of the principal loan amount.

 - Monthly loan fee.
-Each month you are repaying the loan you'll be charged 4% of your principal loan amount as a fee.
+Each month borrowers are repaying the loan they will be charged 4% of their principal loan amount as a fee.

 - Payment dishonour fee.
-If a direct debit payment isn't honoured, if one of the payments isn't made in full or if you request a payment to be rescheduled, you'll be charged $15 on each occasion.
+If a direct debit payment isn't honoured, if one of the payments isn't made in full or if you request a payment to be rescheduled, they will be charged $15 on each occasion.

 - Arrears letter fee.
-If the loan goes into arrears and Club Money write to you, the borrower will be charged $15 each time.
+If the loan goes into arrears and Club Money write to the borrowers, they will be charged $15 each time.

 - Default notice.
-If the loan is in arrears and Club Money issues a default notice, you'll be charged $25.
+If the loan is in arrears and Club Money issues a default notice, they will be charged $25.